The oriented graph of multi-graftings in the Fuchsian case: Fuchsian case: construction of graftable curves

-This produces a family of disjoint simple closed curves that we denote by $\gamma$.
-The homotopical transversality hypothesis ensures that the components of $\gamma$ are non homotopic to points.
-In the sequel, for given $(\alpha, \beta, T)$ we will also denote
+This produces a family of disjoint simple closed curves $\gamma$ in $S_u$.
+The transversality condition guarantees that none of its components is homotopically trivial in $S_u$ and hence $\gamma$ is a multi-curve (see references~\cite{ITO,L}).